popoolarofih/popoolarofih/README.md

 # 💫 About Me:
 I’m a results-driven Software Engineer with 6+ years of building scalable, user-centric apps.
-Think Python, TypeScript, Node.js, React/Next.js, Laravel/PHP and yes, I’ve wrangled machine-learning pipelines, too.
+Think Python, TypeScript, Node.js, React/Next.js, Laravel/PHP and yes, I’ also build machine-learning models and pipelines, too.
 - 🚀 **Forward-thinking problem solver:** I challenge assumptions, craft elegant solutions, and adapt on the fly.
 - 🔒 **Quality & Performance obsessed:** From sub-100 ms endpoints to rock-solid RBAC/ABAC security, I sweat the details so your users don’t have to.
 - 🌍 **Collaboration junkie:** Async stand-ups, Figma pairing, clear docs.
 I keep teams aligned across timezones.